AlexandreBrown/WildfirePrediction/README.md

     ```

 Note : The script will generate a json file called `data_split_info.json` under the output directory of the data split.
 This file is used by the training script to load the data so take note of its location.

+#### Data Quality
+Currently, the default config is setup to have the following data quality checks :
+- `min_percent_pixels_with_valid_data: 0.50`
+    - This will delete tiles from the training/validation/test set that do not contain at least 50% of its pixel as "valid pixel".
+    - This was done to ensure the model does not fit noise (eg: tiles consisting of only noise or mainly noise).
+    - This was also applied to validation and test set to ensure we compute metrics based on valid data only.
+- `input_data_min_fraction_of_bands_with_valid_data: 0.5`
+    - This will treat any pixel that does not have at least 50% of its band with valid values as an invalid pixel.
+    - Valid values means it is not nodata values.
+- `max_no_fire_proportion: 0.0`
+    - This will delete from the training set (only), any tiles whos target consist of only 0s.
+    - This helps combat the highly imbalanced nature of the data for wildfires.
+    - The proportion = 0.0 means we do not allow any tile with only no fire pixels, 0.1 would mean we allow at most 10% of tiles with only 0s as target.
+- `min_nb_pixels_with_fire_per_tile: 256`
+    - This will delete tiles from the training set (only), that do not have at least 256 pixels with a target = 1.
+    - This helps combat the highly imbalanced nature of the data for wildfires.

 ### Training
 1. Add the repo source code to the python path (make sure you are at the root of the repository) :